Editing shapes in the Inspector

 Quickly rotate a shape by holding the Command key while dragging a selection handle

 To rotate a shape, you can enter a value in degrees in the Inspector.
-Enter positive or negative values to rotate the shape clockwise or counter-clockwise respectively.
+Use positive values to rotate clockwise, or negative for counter-clockwise.

 Alternatively, select a shape and press ⌃⌘R, then click and drag anywhere outside the shape to rotate it.